 For Associate and Full Professors Applying For Tenure Sample Clauses

-For Associate and Full Professors Applying For Tenure.  Tenure be granted.  Tenure be deferred and the preliminary appointment be renewed for two years and that reconsideration of tenure occur in either the first or second year of the extension (this can only be granted to a candidate once).  Tenure be denied.
+For Associate and Full Professors Applying For Tenure.  Tenure be granted.  Tenure be deferred and the preliminary appointment be renewed for two years and that reconsideration of tenure occur in either the first or second year of the extension (this may only be granted to a candidate once).  Tenure be denied.

 AutoNDA by SimpleDocs